microsoft/semantic-kernel/docs/decisions/0023-planner-telemetry-enhancement.md

 ### Function hooks

-Function hooks allow developers to inject logic to kernel that will be executed before or after a function is invoked.
+Function hooks allow developers to inject logic to the kernel that will be executed before or after a function is invoked.
 Example use cases include logging the function input before a function is invoked, and logging results after the function returns.
 For more information, please refer to the following ADRs:

 1. [Kernel Hooks Phase 1](./0005-kernel-hooks-phase1.md)
 2. [Kernel Hooks Phase 2](./0018-kernel-hooks-phase2.md)

-This approach will automatically inject default callbacks that sends telemetry data to a telemetry service for all functions when the feature is turned on.
+We can inject, during function registration, default callbacks to log critical information for all functions.

 Pros:

-1. Maximum exposure and flexibility to the developers. i.e. App developers can very easily what additional information is needed for individual functions by adding more callbacks.
+1. Maximum exposure and flexibility to the developers. i.e. App developers can very easily log additional information for individual functions by adding more callbacks.

 Cons:

-1. Does not use the existing System.Diagnostic framework that has been set up in the kernel. i.e. InstrumentedSKFunction, InstrumentedPlan, and InstrumentedPlanner.
+1. Does not create metrics and need additional works to aggregate results.
-2. Does not provide the full trace detail.
+2. Relying only on logs does not provide trace details.
-3. Difficult to create a telemetry service agnostic solution.
+3. Logs are modified more frequently, which could lead an unstable implementation and require extra maintenance.

-> Note: With distributed tracing and function hook already set up in SK, it's up to the developers to log additional information as telemetry, provided that the information is available in the hooks.
+> Note: with distributed tracing already implemented in SK, developers can create custom telemetry within the hooks, which will be sent to the telemetry service once configured, as long as the information is available in the hooks.
+However, telemetry items created inside the hooks will not be correlated to the functions, as they are outside the scope of the functions.

 ### Distributed tracing